nicholaschenai/ai-for-code/README.md

 # Notes on General Papers

 ### AlphaCode
+- see stanford cs224n 2023 L15 for review
 - training
     - pre-trg: transformer for code completeion
     - ft: encode problem as comment, decode to give soln